orx/orx/README.md

 **If you just cloned orx with mercurial or git, you will need to run the setup.bat/setup.sh script that's located at its root before being able to compile the engine.
 This script will download all the needed dependencies and generate all the project files for your platform.
-The script will then hook itself to mercurial/git and you shouldn't have to run it manually after subsequent pulling.**
+The script will then hook itself to mercurial/git and you shouldn't have to run it manually after subsequent pulls.**

 The easiest way to learn how to compile your project using orx for a given platform is to look at the tutorial build project files.